July 7, 2020

 When people think of Christmas markets, Germany often comes to mind.
 After all, not only does the country of Germany have a number of them every December, but Christkindlmarkets — inspired by the German tradition — abound throughout the United States as well.
 But there’s also some fabulous Christmas markets in other parts of Europe, too, although not nearly as expansive.
-Not only do all of these markets feature food and drink, but they’re also a great place to do some holiday shopping and to gain some wonderful insight into the particular country’s holiday traditions, culinary or otherwise.
+Not only do all of these markets feature food and drink (like wonderful vin chaud), but they’re also a great place to do some holiday shopping and to gain some wonderful insight into the particular country’s holiday traditions, culinary or otherwise.

 Nearly every region has its own holiday market, and some are even influenced by the German tradition, such as Florence’s market in Santa Croce piazza.
 In the capital of Tuscany, the stands are brimming with both Italian and German wares and foods, like German bratwurst and the Italian dessert panforte.